-As a marketer, you probably already know that influencer marketing is among the most effective methods to promote your brand or products.
+As a marketer, you probably already know that an influencer outreach campaign is among the most effective methods to promote your brand or products.
 In fact, an Augure study showed that 93% of marketers involved in the study got effective results in building brand awareness from influencer marketing.
 Additionally, 75% consider the channel effective for generating leads and 76% say it’s effective for improving customer loyalty.

 These stats show the importance of influencer marketing and why it shouldn’t be ignored.
 However, just like every other marketing method it also comes with its own set of challenges.
 This means that you might be presented with several issues that might hamper your chance of executing a successful influencer outreach campaign.
 In this post, you’ll find some useful and effective tips on how you can find the right influencers and reach out to them successfully.